-Members of the public were also able to provide direct input for HMP development and attend a Board of Director's Committee Meeting in order to review the HMP during the drafting stage and provide comments.
-The Draft HMP was provided on the Zone 7 website two weeks prior to the Board of Directors Committee meeting to allow the public to review the document before providing comments.
-No comments were received through the website or a the Committee meeting.
+Members of the public were also able to provide direct input for HMP development via a public workshop to review the HMP during the approval stage and provide comments.
+The Draft HMP was provided on the Zone 7 website 30 days prior to the public workshop to allow the public to review the document before providing comments.
 Additional documentation regarding public involvement is provided in Appendix D.